RaceX58/SimRaceX.Dualclutch.Manager/README.md

 # RaceX Bitepoint Manager

 This SimHub plugin allows you to store the bitepoint for each car.
-When the plugin detects a car change it automatically load the corresponding dashboard.
+When the plugin detects a car change it automatically load the corresponding bitepoint.

 How to install the plugin ?